Axia-Tech/AXIA-wiki/docs/general/scams.md

 - Private messages sent to you over Telegram, Twitter, and other social media - admins or employees will never contact you.
-- "Giveaways" advertising that you "send us some SOLAR/LUNAR, we'll send you double back".
+- "Giveaways" advertising that you "send us some AXC/LUNAR, we'll send you double back".
 - Sites where you need to enter your seed phrase in order to "sync" your account, claim tokens, unblock transactions etc.
-- Emails asking for SOLAR/LUNAR private keys/seeds/etc., posing as a member of any of our teams.
+- Emails asking for AXC/LUNAR private keys/seeds/etc., posing as a member of any of our teams.
-- Scammers will take official videos, add "giveaway" text around it so that it looks like the giveaway is supported by AXIACoin, AXIACoin Foundation, AXIA, or another well-known entity.
+- Scammers will take official videos, add "giveaway" text around it so that it looks like the giveaway is supported by AXIA, AXIA Foundation, AXIA, or another well-known entity.
 - Many scammers will create nearly perfect imitations of sites - always triple-check the URL.
 - People offering to help you stake or get rewards.
 - People responding to questions that you asked publicly in a private chat.